cobelu/Long-EZ/md/10_CANARD CONSTRUCTION.md

 ![setup core for assembly](../images/10/10_12.png) Figure 10-13: Inboard foam cores preped for bonding

-Butt the center foam faces of the two cores together and check the alignment by holding a tight string or straightedge spanwise and lining up the foam centerlines to a straight line.
+Butt the center foam faces of the two cores together and check the alignment by holding a tight string or straightedge spanwise and lining up the foam ~~centerlines~~ WL19.4 lines {CP25 PC16 MEO} to a straight line.

 With the two blocks roughly aligned, which may require shimming or relocating some nails, bondo the nails of one core to the 2x4's.
 A small dab of Bondo where each nail touches a 2x4 is enough to securely position the core.